 Many camera models use the menu or a shortcut menu to adjust the ISO.
 Some cameras have shortcut keys for adjusting the ISO.
 If you aren't sure where to set it, simply use the auto ISO setting.

-Manual Modes: Programed (P)
+Manual Modes: Programmed (P)

 Shutter speed, aperture, ISO—there's a lot to remember when using manual modes, but the good news is that you don't have to learn everything all at once.
 Three of the four manual modes still have the camera choosing some of the elements for you.
-The manual mode where the camera still chooses most of the settings is called Programed (marked by the initial P and sometimes called Programed Auto).
+The manual mode where the camera still chooses most of the settings is called Programmed (marked by the initial P and sometimes called Programmed Auto).

-To use Programed, set the camera's mode dial to P (some models require using the menu to change to this setting; if you aren't sure, consult the manual).
+To use Programmed, set the camera's mode dial to P (some models require using the menu to change to this setting; if you aren't sure, consult the manual).
 Most cameras with manual modes will have a dial to adjust manual settings (if not, it may be in the menu options), simple rotate the dial until the screen shows the desired settings.
-When learning how to use manual modes, use programed auto to snap photos at varying pairs of settings, then go back through your photos to see how the various settings changed the image.
+When learning how to use manual modes, use programmed auto to snap photos at varying pairs of settings, then go back through your photos to see how the various settings changed the image.